developerpiru/TRACS/README.md

 ### Requirements
 You must have the following components installed on your Linux or Mac OS device to run TRACS:
 	1. Python 3.6+
-	2. Tkinter, pandas, and numpy packages for Python 3
+	2. Tkinter, pandas, scipy, and numpy packages for Python 3
 	3. Cutadapt (recommended version 1.18)
 	4. Bowtie2 (recommended version 2.3.4.2)
 	5. Samtools (recommended version 1.9)
 	6. MAGeCK (only version 0.5.5 supported)

-If you try to run TRACS and get errors during launch, it is likely you are missing the Tkinter, Pandas, or Numpy packages.
+If you try to run TRACS and get errors during launch, it is likely you are missing the Tkinter, Pandas, Scipy, or Numpy packages.

 If you get errors during analysis, you likely don't have Cutadapt, Bowtie2, Samtools, or MAGeCK properly installed or configured.